vuejs/v2.vuejs.org/source/guide/directives.md

 Here `"my-component"` is not a data property - it's a string ID that Vue.js uses to lookup the corresponding Component constructor.

-In some cases, you can also use mustache expressions inside literal directives.
-This allows you to dynamically resolve the type of component you want to use:
+You can also use mustache expressions inside literal directives.
+For example, the following code allows you to dynamically resolve the type of component you want to use:

 ``` html
 <div v-component="{&#123; isOwner ? 'owner-panel' : 'guest-panel' &#125;}"></div>